ryanmend/IoT-Device-Security-Assessment/src/02_framework/methodology.md

 Each individual test case, which is represented by a leaf node, is divided into the following sections:

--   **Test ID:** A unique identifier assigned to each specific security check (e.g., IOT-001).
+-   **Test ID:** A unique identifier assigned to each specific security check (e.g., IDSA-*-*).
 This allows for precise referencing within reports or automated scanning tools.

 -   **Test Name:** A descriptive title of the security check being performed (e.g., "Default Password Verification").